Residencies

 There will be a cleaning service once a week.
 Laundry service is available on request for an additional fee.
 The property is equipped with a kitchen that can be used freely by residents to prepare meals.
 A fridge is available for storage.

-Residents have access to the Bawa Architectural Archive and Research Facility (upon request) at Number 11, Geoffrey Bawa’s Colombo Residence, which is 2.3 km away from the residency space.
+Residents have access to the Bawa Architectural Archive and Research Facility (upon request and by prior appointment–subject to availability of staff), which is also located in Colombo.

 Application Process